-All in all .com version is a nice place for a beginner blogger.
+All in all .com version of WordPress is a nice place for a beginner blogger.
 It’s a good job done by the people behind the company but you won’t have too much flexibility there and you won’t be able to monetize your site unless you choose the WordAds platform.
 Your prospects in terms of growing your site and achieving something more with it are not too good at a hosted service like this.

 - On WordPress.org you download the software

 - You need to install it on your own domain name and hosting server

 - You can install any design theme or any of the many plugins

 The brilliant thing about it is the large community of people modifying it and adding on to the software.
 Open source software thrives on ideas from the community and so does WordPress.
 You gain from the community by having access to a large number of free design themes and thousands of plugins that can add advanced features and new functionality to your site without you needing to spend a lot of money or having technical and design knowledge.